-The charming and interesting city of Cusco is captivating millions of visitors every year who flocks to enjoy the amazing hikes and learn about Peruvian ancient wisdom.
+The charming and interesting city of Cusco captivates millions of visitors every year who flock to enjoy the amazing hikes and learn about Peruvian ancient wisdom.
 Located close to the Urubamba Valley, also known as the Sacred Valley, in the Anden Mountain range, in the southeastern region of Peru, Cusco has been the capital of the Inca empire during its apogee and has a lot of interesting sites to learn about.

 Her vicinity to the sacred valley makes it the getaway to all the tours to the magnificent, and overcrowded, Macchu Picchu, but also to many other amazing sites.